Bilal Hajo

-Bilal Hussein Hajo (بِلَال حُسَيْن حَاجُو; born 1 February 1980) is a Lebanese football coach and former player who is the assistant coach of club Tadamon Sour.
+Bilal Hussein Hajo (بلال حسين حاجو; born 1 February 1980) is a Lebanese football coach and former player who is the assistant coach of club Tadamon Sour.
 As a player, he played as a defensive midfielder.

 Club career

 Hajo began his senior career with Tadamon Sour, coming through their youth sector.
 He helped them win the Lebanese FA Cup in 2000–01, and the Lebanese Premier League the same year (however, the Lebanese Football Association revoked the title from Tadamon).
 He also played for Mabarra, before returning to Tadamon.

 In May 2022, Hajo decided to retire from football.
 He stated his intention to become head coach of a club in the near future.

 Managerial career

 On 28 June 2022, Hajo was appointed assistant coach of Tadamon Sour, for whom he had already played at club level.